itye-msft/java-base-app/README.md

 # java-base-app
-A Java base app for ASC
+A Java base app for Spring Cloud